Hi, I'm Cheryl Klein,

 - My educational background includes a Bachelor of Arts (B.A.) degree from California State University (1980) and a Master of Divinity (M. Div.) degree from Harvard University (1984).
 I maintained a physical office in Windham from 1999-2020.
 When the pandemic took hold, I closed my FLYING SOLO COUNSELING office and now my counseling services are delivered entirely via telehealth.
 Most clients tell they deeply appreciate the convenience this offers, with no need to leave work early, find child care, drive in bad weather, etc.

-- While other therapists closed their practices or simply stopped accepting new clients, my response was to seek out telehealth training which I completed in May, 2020.
-Each and every year, I continue to seek out and complete professional education to learn new advances in counseling, and new treatment strategies, so that I may provide good and useful services for my clients.
-My work experience, prior to opening my private counseling practice, included crisis counseling services delivered via phone for 774-HELP (suicide hotline) and SARS (Sexual Assault Response Services) and other social service settings in Portland, Maine
+- While other therapists closed their practices or simply stopped accepting new clients, my response to the pandemic was to seek out telehealth training which I completed in May, 2020.
+Each and every year, I continue to seek out and complete professional education to learn new advances in counseling, and new treatment strategies, so that I may provide good, useful up-to-date services for my clients.
+My work experience, prior to opening my private counseling practice, included crisis counseling services delivered via phone for 774-HELP (suicide hotline) and SARS (Sexual Assault Response Services) as well as other social service settings in Portland, Maine

 - As